keu/docs/astro/resource-reference-gcp.md

 For detailed information on each instance type, see [GCP documentation](https://cloud.google.com/compute/docs/machine-types).
 If you're interested in a machine type that is not on this list, reach out to [Astronomer support](https://support.astronomer.io/).
 Not all machine types are supported in all GCP regions.

-## Deployment worker size limits

-In addition to setting a node instance type for each cluster, you can configure a unique worker size for each Deployment within a cluster. worker size can be specified at any time in the **Worker Resources** field in the Deployment view of the Cloud UI.
-For Deployments on GCP, you can select any worker size up to 64 AU (6.4 CPUs, 24 GiB memory) as long as the worker size is supported by the node instance type selected for the cluster.
-When you attempt to provision a worker size that isn't supported by the cluster instance type, an error message appears in the Cloud UI.
+### Maximum node count

+Each Astro cluster has a limit on how many nodes it can run at once.
+This maximum includes worker nodes as well as system nodes managed by Astronomer.

+The default maximum node count for all nodes across your cluster is 20.
+A cluster's node count is most affected by the number of worker Pods that are executing Airflow tasks.
+See [Worker autoscaling logic](configure-deployment-resources.md#worker-autoscaling-logic).

+If the node count for your cluster reaches the maximum node count, new tasks might not run or get scheduled.
+Astronomer monitors maximum node count and is responsible for contacting your organization if it is reached.
+To check your cluster's current node count, contact [Astronomer Support](https://support.astronomer.io).

+### Deployment Worker Size Limits

+Worker Pod size can be configured at a Deployment level using the **Worker Resources** setting in the Cloud UI.
+This setting determines how much CPU and memory is allocated a worker Pod within a node.

-This table lists the approximate maximum worker size that is supported on Astro for each node instance type.
-Maximum worker size values may increase or decrease over time as the system requirements of Astro change.
+The following table lists the maximum worker size that is supported on Astro for each worker node instance type.
+As the system requirements of Astro change, these values can increase or decrease.
+If you try to set **Worker Resources** to a size that exceeds the maximum for your cluster's worker node instance type, an error message appears in the Cloud UI.

 | Node Instance Type | Maximum AU | CPU       | Memory       |
 |--------------------|------------|-----------|--------------|